patchamama/shortcuts-commands-resume/README.md

 ### Commands

 - `git init`: Initialize a new Git repository in the current directory.
 - `git clone <repository>`: Create a local copy of a remote repository.
 - `git remote add <name> <URL>`: Add a new remote repository.
 - `git add <file>`: Stage changes for commit.
 Example: `git add .` **(to add all the files).**
 - `git commit -m "Message"`: **Commit staged changes with a descriptive message.**
 - `git commit -am "commit message"`: **Commit all your tracked files to versioned history**
 - `git status`: View the status of your working directory and staged changes.
 - `git log`: Display a history of commits in the repository.
 - `git switch  <branch>` or `git checkout <branch>`: Switch to a different branch.
 - `git switch -c  <branch>` or `git checkout -b <branch>`: Create an switch to a different branch.
 - `git push`: **Push local commits to a remote repository.**
 - `git push origin <branch-name>`: Push local commits to a branch in the remote repository.
 - `git switch -c updates-branch && git push --set-upstream origin updates-branch`: Create and update a new branch <updates-branch>
 - `git branch -a`: list the branches
+- `git branch`: List all local branches and highlight the current branch.
+- `git checkout <branch>`: Switch to a different branch.
+- `git merge <branch>`: Merge changes from one branch into the current branch.
+- `git pull`: Fetch and merge changes from a remote repository. **`git pull origin main`**
+- `git push`: Push local commits to a remote repository.
+- `git remote -v`: View information about remote repositories.
+- `git fetch <remote>`: Download changes from a remote repository.
+- `git reset <file>`: Unstage changes for a specific file.
+- `git reset --hard <commit>`: Reset the current branch to a specific commit.

 ### Make a _Pull Request_ for a provisional branch <lastupdate>